Chapter 2.04

 B. Approaches or sets up in the area of council seating, staff seating or presentation tables.

-The council reserves the right to adopt additional restrictions on photography when necessary to avoid disruption and preserve the good order of meetings.
+The council reserves the right to adopt additional restrictions on photography, video or audio recording when necessary to avoid disruption and preserve the good order of meetings.
 (Ord.
+21-2024 § 33; Ord.
 21-2007 § 7.6)

 2.04.500 Scheduling of presentations.

-Requests for presentations to be scheduled on the formal agenda imply that the presentation is an official business consideration of the County.
-Anyone wishing to address the council during session will direct their request to the clerk of the council.
-If the request pertains to a County administrative function, the clerk of the council will promptly forward the request to the County administrator.
-Graphic presentations such as videotapes or slides prepared by persons who are not County employees or volunteers shall be reviewed by the chair or designee, who shall determine whether the items are appropriate and free from any computer virus.
+Requests for presentations to the council should be scheduled with the clerk of the council with the approval of the County manager and must be an official business consideration of the County.
+The clerk of the council will promptly forward the request to the County manager.
+Presentations which require the use of County technology that are prepared by persons who are not County employees or volunteers shall be reviewed by the County manager or designee, who shall determine whether the items are appropriate and compliant with County information technology policies.
 (Ord.
+21-2024 § 34; Ord.
 21-2007 § 7.7)

 Article VIII.
 Public Hearing Procedures